On the Order of the Central Moments of the Length of the Longest Common Subsequences in Random Words: Proof of Theorem

-With the above constructions, conditional on the event $M_j$, if $U^j <T_0^j $ then this 0-cell is breakable, thus to lower bound the probability that this 0-cell is breakable, it is enough to lower bound $\mathbb{P}(U^j <T_0^j )$.
-To do so, let first $(Z_i^j)_{i\ge 1}$ be the independent random vectors given via:
+With the above constructions, conditional on the event $M_j$, if $U^j <T_0^j $ then this zero-cell is breakable and thus, to lower bound the probability that it is breakable, it is enough to lower bound $\mathbb{P}(U^j <T_0^j )$.
+To do so, let first $(Z_i^j)_{i\ge 1}$ be the independent random vectors given by:

 Then, let

 where